Skip to main content

 Many of the studies cited by supporters of postpartum belts aren’t specific to C-sections or pregnancy at all.
 Instead, they are statistics concerning the use of abdominal wraps after general surgeries.

-While we can generalize these benefits to things like C-sections, which are abdominal surgeries, the lack of specific studies to support C-section support may lead you to other conclusions.
+While we can generalize these benefits to things like C-sections, which are abdominal surgeries, the lack of specific studies to support C-sections support may lead you to other conclusions.
 Again, take the direction of your medical professional so that you don’t accidentally make your wound or scarring much worse.

 You’re looking at six to eight weeks or so before it’s safe to use a postpartum belt under normal circumstances.